saebyeokchu/protofolio_files/README.md

 # portofoilos list

+Hi, its such a honor for you visiting my github!
+You can take your time for a look.
+I am Web,App,System devloper and database architecture.
+Yeah i did a lot.
+But the most loved job for me is structuring database for system!
+My latest favorite lanugage to use is Ruby and C#.
+FYI, I fell in love with Ruby on Rails recently.
+Anyway enjoy your journey!

 > The lists which written below are my projects that might be help you understand what can i do for you
 > Currently, i'm making my homepage to version of Ruby.
 You can see detail of my work over there.
 > I will update the address as soon as after i finish the reparing.